Get Involved WITH

 Infrastructure Improvements

-Developer pays the FULL cost for all electric improvements necessary to support the project, including new substations and transmission upgrades, ensuring reliable power without putting the burden on ratepayers.
-Project Delta will use a modern, efficient cooling system designed for responsible water usage, keeping daily demand closer to an office building than a traditional large-scale industrial use, far less than if this land was developed as residential.
+Project Delta will minimize water needs by using a modern, efficient cooling system designed for responsible water usage.
+For avoidance of doubt, Project Delta will not use an open-loop system.
+Acceptable systems include closed-loop cooling or other water-efficient technologies.
+This will keep daily water demand closer to an office building than a traditional large-scale industrial use, and far less than if this land was developed as residential.

-All extended utilities will be done at the project's expense.
-And with some of the lowest traffic generation of any major land use, Project Delta brings long-term infrastructure value with minimal negative traffic burden.
+And with some of the lowest traffic generation of any major land use, Project Delta brings long-term infrastructure value with minimal day-to-day disruption.

 Learn more